daywalker90/vitality/README.md

 These have to be in the ``config`` file in your ``lightning-dir`` (usually ``~/.lightning/config`` or ``~/.lightning/<network>/config``).
 The plugin is unable to read configs somewhere else, e.g. ``/etc/lightningd/config`` or from the cli.

+The channel health checks happen a minute after start of the plugin and then every hour, so we don't disconnect from peers more than once an hour.

 This is a dynamic plugin that can be started/stopped independently of CLN.

 ### Telegram